neondatabase/website/content/docs/manage/orgs-api.md

 <FeatureBeta/>

-Learn how to manage Neon Organizations using the Neon API, including creating projects, transferring projects, and retrieving consumption metrics.
+Learn how to manage Neon Organizations using the Neon API, including creating and using organization-specific API keys, creating projects, transferring projects, and retrieving consumption metrics.

 The `org_id` is your organization's unique identifier, used to make sure your API requests are scoped to the right organization.